 70% of parents report positive family experiences (protective factors) as part of their overall experience of having an enrolled child in the program.

 Economic Services administers several public benefits that help Vermonters meet their basic needs.
-Those benefits include - Reach Up, 3SquaresVT, Essential Person, Fuel Assistance and Lifeline.
+Those benefits include - Reach Up, 3SquaresVT, Essential Person, General Assistance, Emergency Assistance and Fuel Assistance.

 Who We Serve

-Economic Services helps to put three health meals on folks tables every day, helps with a heating crisis during the winter months, helps individuals and families with emergency basic needs, helps people to pay part of their home heating bills, helps provide supports to households with dependent children and helps people to afford phone services.
+Economic Services serves low income Vermonters.
+We help to put three health meals on folks tables every day, help with a heating crisis during the winter months, help individuals and families with emergency basic needs, help people to pay part of their home heating bills and help provide supports to households with dependent children.